The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: The response of a binary companion to the accretion of helium-rich material

-At the termination of the contact phase, enough helium-rich material has been accreted that the chemical profile of the star has measurably changed.
-As is shown in \autoref{fig:composition_profiles_stages}, in the case of variable composition accretion, the accretor can be broken up into three key layers.
-The first is the helium-enriched convective core.
-Sitting atop this core is a layer of hydrogen-rich material, which was the original photosphere of the accretor prior to the onset of mass transfer.
-Finally sitting on the very top of the accretor is a layer of helium-rich accreted material.
-The development of this layer leads to the star changing trajectory on the HR diagram compared to if the material had been assumed to be non-variable; this is shown in the inset of \autoref{fig:major_comparison}.
-The net effect of this helium-rich layer is to produce a star which is hotter and at times more luminous than if the material was non-variable once the accretor shrinks within its Roche lobe.
-These three layers do not exist in the absence of variable accretion (\autoref{fig:composition_profiles_stages_standard}), where the turnoff from helium core to mixed envelope is sharper.
+At the end of the contact phase, the binary is still in the fast Case A regime and remains so for the next \SI{5}{\kilo\yr}.
+Enough helium-rich material has been accreted by the accretor that the chemical profile of the star has measurably changed.
+As shown in \Cref{fig:composition_profiles_stages}, in the case of VCA, the accretor can be broken up into three key layers.
+The first is the helium-enriched convective core due to hydrogen burning.
+Atop the core is a layer of hydrogen-rich material unprocessed by nuclear burning.
+This was the original photosphere of the accretor prior to the onset of mass transfer.
+Finally, above this is the photosphere of the accretor, which is a layer of helium-rich accreted material.
+The development of this layer leads to the star changing trajectory on the HR diagram, becoming hotter and more luminous than if the material had been assumed to be non-helium-rich; this is shown in the inset of \Cref{fig:major_comparison}.
+The upper layer does not exist in the NVCA model, where the surface composition profile is constant.